Solution | Inventory Allocation Optimization with Grid Dynamics#

 Improve customer experience by increasing availability and providing better order fulfillment SLAs.

-With the Inventory Allocation Optimization solution powered by Dataiku and Grid Dynamics, Supply Chain Managers and their Analytics teams take a jump start in determining the optimal allocation parameters for their inventories based on specific business objectives and constraints.
-With the comprehensive insights provided in the scalable Dataiku platform, Supply Chain Managers quickly embark in a successful journey to streamline their end-to-end supply chain operations.
+With the Inventory Allocation Optimization Solution powered by Dataiku and Grid Dynamics, supply chain managers and their analytics teams take a jump start in determining the optimal allocation parameters for their inventories based on specific business objectives and constraints.
+With the comprehensive insights provided in the scalable Dataiku platform, supply chain managers quickly embark on a successful journey to streamline their end-to-end supply chain operations.

 Note

-This solution is developed by Grid Dynamics in cooperation with Dataiku.
+Grid Dynamics developed this Solution in cooperation with Dataiku.
 Grid Dynamics is a leading provider of technology consulting, agile co-creation, data science, and supply chain optimization services.
 Grid Dynamics is a public Nasdaq-traded (NASDAQ:GDYN) company headquartered in San Ramon, California with offices in 13 countries worldwide.
-The company is known for delivering innovative Solutions that combine AI and cloud-native technologies for Fortune 1000 clients.
-Professional services for integrating this solution and developing custom analytics Solutions are provided by Grid Dynamics on demand.
+The company is known for delivering innovative solutions that combine AI and cloud-native technologies for Fortune 1000 clients.
+Grid Dynamics provides Professional services for integrating this Solution and developing custom analytics solutions on demand.

 Installation#